montanojrg/CustomerSegmentation/README.md

 # CustomerSegmentation
-About using ML for Customer Segmentation: Different Algorithms Including Supervised & UnSupervised ML
+About using ML for Customer Segmentation & Churn: Different Algorithms Including Supervised & UnSupervised ML